-Furnished and equipped to a very high standard, it provides a perfect rural retreat for up to 6 people in 3 double bedrooms with 3 bathrooms including a wet room.
-It has many unique features such an expansive lounge, kitchen and dining area with oak flooring throughout and exposed oak beams with inbuilt lights.
+This is a perfect, rural retreat on the edge of the stunning Northumberland National Park and accommodates up to 6 people in 3 good size and tastefully furnished double bedrooms with 3 bathrooms including a modern wet room with walk-in shower and another with a roll top bath.
+Byre Cottage has many unique features such the expansive lounge, fully equipped kitchen and dining area with oak flooring throughout and exposed oak beams with inbuilt lights.
 There is a large conservatory on the front of the cottage which leads out into its own large private garden - perfect for relaxing in after a day exploring.
 Children will love to see the farm animals in the surrounding fields and not forgetting the abundance of local wildlife!

 This cottage provides the perfect retreat all year round for families or a group of friends and is ideal for walkers and cyclists.